keirgrovess/KG-RM/README.md

 `17th September 2022 at 2pm`

-`The Didsbury Parsonage Trust, Manchester M20 2RQ`
+`Ceremony at The Didsbury Parsonage Trust, Manchester M20 2RQ`

+`Houseparty at ours, Manchester M32 8PW`

 ## Itinerary